apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 To support the custom offerings, usage events register events for dynamically assigned resources.
-Usage events are registered when an instance is created from a custom compute offering, and upon changing the compute offering of a stopped or running instance.
+Usage events are registered when an Instance is created from a custom compute offering, and upon changing the compute offering of a stopped or running Instance.
 The values of the parameters, such as CPU, speed, RAM are recorded.

 Creating a New Compute Offering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Along with the compute details of the instance, root volume definition is also
+Along with the compute details of the Instance, root volume definition is also
 included in the compute offering.
 The root volume specifications can be included
 in the computer offering in two ways.
 One is disk specifications like disk size,
 storage type, tags can be included directly in the compute offering.
 The other way
 is linking a disk offering in the compute offering.
 The linked disk offering will
-be used for the root disk while creating the instance.
+be used for the root disk while creating the Instance.
 Users can also choose a different
-disk offering for the root volume while creating the instance.
+disk offering for the root volume while creating the Instance.

 Following are the two ways of creating the compute offering.